Need a Facebook Alternative? Top 14 Social Media Sites to Try Today!

-- There is a massive community on Twitter.
+- There is a massive community on Twitter (find out how to make a list on Twitter).
 Facebook may have a lot of active users but that doesn't mean you are connected to them.
 In comparison, Twitter has a much wider reach and there's more chance of going viral.

 - It's really easy for new users to immediately connect with people that are part of your target market.
 You can search for users based on their interests, location, schools, etc. Unlike other social media platforms that are limiting in the way they allow users to connect, Twitter is one of the best Facebook alternatives for connecting with others in your niche.